Dalee/build.vagrant/README.md

 Vagrant itself lacks of support Alpine configuration (like ethernet configuration).

-There is a [Alpine plugin](https://github.com/maier/vagrant-alpine) for Vagrant, but there some NFS mounts problems with undefined root cause.
+There is a [Alpine plugin](https://github.com/maier/vagrant-alpine) for Vagrant, but there are some NFS mounts problems with undefined root cause.

 ## License